pragmasoft-ua/kite-chat/k1te-serverless-stack-cdktf/README.md

   generated and stored in the `k1te-serverless-test` directory, it will be utilized by `e2e-test.ts` and uploaded to S3 for usage.
-  After the tests are completed, the test report will be stored in the `e2e-test-project-e2e-testing-report-group` test group, containing all the information about the test cases.
+  After the tests are completed, the test report will be stored in the `e2e-test-project-e2e-test-report-group` test group, containing all the information about the test cases.
+You can find it via [AWS Console](https://us-west-2.console.aws.amazon.com/codesuite/codebuild/testReports/reportGroups).

 #### GitHub Authorization